rhviana/sdia/src/README.md

 ---

-## key-value-mapping/
+## kvm/ - key-value-mapping

 This folder contains the **architecture brain**.

 ### Responsibilities
 - Store all routing metadata
 - Define:
-  - Domains
-  - Business Processes
-  - Target endpoints
+  - StringsDomains
-  - Security and routing parameters
+  - sap process detail
+  - name of packages
 - Act as the **single source of truth**

 ### Key Characteristics